 too many stakeholders

-A famous saying goes, “too many cooks spoil the broth.”
-This is literally true when it comes to digital product development.
-Having too many stakeholders can be one of the biggest obstacles.
-It can be frustrating for everyone involved.
+The saying, "too many cooks spoil the broth," aptly applies to digital product development.
+Having too many stakeholders can create significant obstacles and frustration for everyone involved.

 SOLUTION

-• Create a small team that will work as a single point of contact for product development
+• Create a small team as a single point of contact.

 5. Not Researching Your Niche